find-up

 Returns

-All paths found (by respecting the order of names) or an empty array if none could be found.
+An array of all paths found (by respecting the order of names) or an empty array if none could be found.

 Example 1